 2011 WASHINGTON JUNETEENTH National Holiday Observance, I was honored to be the first African American leader to

 address the Department of Interior (DOI) on the occasion of Juneteenth in U.S. history.
-Former Secretary of
+Former

-Salazar did not respond to my
+keynote speaker.
+Secretary Salazar did not respond to my

 letter concerning the